ibm-cloud-docs/AnalyticsEngine/Administer-cluster-using-Ambari-console.md

 The URL to the Ambari console is made available to you as part of the `ambari_console` property of the [service credentials and end point](./Retrieve-service-credentials-and-service-end-points.html).
 Use the values in the `user` and `password` fields in the sample response of the service end point JSON to log on to the Ambari console.

-The `iaeadmin` user is granted `Service Administrator` privileges, which provides access to perform the following actions:
+The `clsadmin` user is granted `Service Administrator` privileges, which provides access to perform the following actions:

 * View and modify service configurations.
 * Start and stop services